 Coronavirus and COVID-19 Frequently Asked Questions

 The information we have compiled is based on recommendations from the Centers for Disease Control as well as coronavirus guidance from Idaho, Utah and Wyoming health officials.
-State-specific guidance for reopening can be found on the following pages:
+State-specific guidance can be found on the following pages:

 You can learn more about COVID-19 vaccinations in Idaho, Utah and Wyoming on our Vaccination FAQ page.